Banner

 Note: While CHAM does not have officially designated positions for Jewish observance, the program is supportive and accommodating of Jewish residents.
 We aim to recognize and observe Jewish holidays whenever feasible, in a manner consistent with program, institutional, and ACGME policies.
 Specific accommodations may vary from year to year.

-Benefits
+Resident Benefits

 • Educational Resource Allowance:

 Montefiore Medical Center provides each house officer with an educational resource allowance of $1250 per academic year.
-This funding can be used for academic textbooks, journal subscriptions, professional society membership dues, educational software, PDAs or iPads, and to offset costs for professional meetings or board review courses.
+This funding can be used for academic textbooks, journal subscriptions, professional society membership dues, educational software, tablets or iPads, and to offset costs for professional meetings or board review courses.

 • Housing and Meal Stipend: